KernelWanderers/OCSysInfo/README.md

   - With `IOPCIDevice`, we're looking for PCI devices which have a specific bit mask, and we obtain the model (if exposed), device ID and vendor ID through there.

   - With `IOHDACodecDevice`, we simply seek out built-in audio controllers that have an HDA codec present.
 If nothing, that suffices our criteria, is returned, we simply look into `0x04` (bit for PCI multimedia controllers.)

+  - With `IODeviceTree`, we're looking for Memory (RAM) modules, which is surprisingly easily obtainable.
+More-so, we extract the data in the following manner:
+    - Instantiate a list which will hold an `N` amount of dictionaries.
+    - Afterwards, loop over each property of the data returned, and convert the values into types we can handle internally (i.e. bytes -> str), and look for the following:
+      - `dimm-part-number` — holds a list of each module's part number (yes, each part number is enumerated uniquely for each memory module)

+      - `dimm-types` — holds a list of each module's DIMM type (DDR3, DDR4, etc.)

+      - `slot-names` — holds a list of each module's `BANK` and `Channel` location, as well as the index of that specific channel.

+      - `dimm-speeds` — holds a list of each module's current frequency (as far as we can tell, there's no way of determining the base clock frequency.)

+      - `reg` — holds a byte sequence, from which we determine the capacity of each memory module.
+        - Example: ``01 00 00 00 00 00 00 00 01 00 00 00 00 00 00 00 01 00 00 00 00 00 00 00 01 00 00 00 00 00 00 00`` -> `[1, 1, 1, 1]`

+        - We then multiply each value from the list with `0x010000` (`65536` in decimal), and divide the result by `0x10` (`16` in decimal) to calculate the capacity.
+Here, in our aforementioned example, `1 * 0x010000 / 0x10` would be equal to `4096` (`0x1000` in hexadecimal), which is, of course 4096MB.

 ### Linux